 Additional documentation is required by the school if you would like your child to be considered under any of the Faith criteria.
 Please see details below and ensure appropriate documentation is returned to the school by 15 January 2022..

 Children with an Education, Health and Care (EHC) plan that names the school will first be admitted.

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority:

-- Catholic looked after and previously looked after children
+- Looked after children and all previously looked after children

-- Other Catholic children
+- Other Catholic children.

 - Any other children

-’Certificate of Catholic Practice’: means a certificate issued by the family’s parish priest (or the priest in charge of the church where the family attends Mass) in the form laid down by the Bishops’ Conference of England and Wales.
+’Certificate of Catholic Practice’ means a certificate issued by the family’s parish priest (or the priest in charge of the church where the family attends Mass) in the form laid down by the Bishops’ Conference of England and Wales.
 It will be issued if the priest is satisfied that at least one Catholic parent or carer (along with the child, if he or she is over seven years old) have (except when it was impossible to do so) attended Mass on Sundays and holy days of obligation for at least five years (or, in the case of a child, since the age of seven, if shorter).
 It will also be issued when the practice has been continuous since being received into the Church if that occurred less than five years ago.
-It is expected that most certificates will be issued on the basis of attendance.
-A certificate may also be issued by the priest when attendance is interrupted by exceptional circumstances which excuse from the obligation to attend on that occasion or occasions.
+It is expected that most Certificates will be issued on the basis of attendance.
+A Certificate may also be issued by the priest when attendance is interrupted by exceptional circumstances which excuse from the obligation to attend on that occasion or occasions.

-Child’s “home address”: refers to the address where the child usually lives with a parent or carer, and will be the address provided on the Common Application Form (CAF).
-Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given on the CAF, provided that the child resides at that address for any part of the school week.
+A child’s 'home address' refers to the address where the child usually lives with a parent or carer and will be the address provided in the Common Application Form (“CAF”).
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.